vrockai/pipeline-test/docs/content.md

 ---

 ## Can the Acid-formation Potential of Saliva Detect a Caries-related Shift in the Oral Microbiome?
- 21.01.2022, _C Frese, LS Reissfelder, S Kilian, A Felten, L Laurisch, K Schoilew, S Boutin_
+ 24.01.2022, _C Frese, LS Reissfelder, S Kilian, A Felten, L Laurisch, K Schoilew, S Boutin_

-To determine acid-formation potential of saliva and evaluate whether this method corresponds with microbiome composition of individuals with and without caries.
+_Dental Caries, Dental Caries Susceptibility, Humans, Microbiota, Saliva, Streptococcus mutans_ To determine acid-formation potential of saliva and evaluate whether this method corresponds with microbiome composition of individuals with and without caries.

 [Source](https://doi.org/10.3290/j.ohpd.b2573053)